 Boy, this ranks up there with Curse of the Voodoo in the “Most Likely to Be Boycotted by Al Sharpton” category.
-Lone black East Side Kid Scruno (Ernest “Sunshine Sammy” Morrison) is the butt of so many racial jokes, it’s like a train wreck; you can’t turn away.
+Lone black East Side Kid Scruno (Ernest “Sunshine Sammy” Morrison) is the butt of so many racial jokes, it’s almost fascinating — like a time capsule of how such overt racism was deemed innocuous comedy in that era.
 Boys of the City pre-dates future East Side Kids haunted house features Spooks Run Wild and Ghosts on the Loose and makes Scruno’s portrayals in those films downright NAACP Image Award-worthy.

 The story begins much like Spooks Run Wild; that is, the lovable ruffians get sent to the country to rehabilitate their ruffian ways, only to encounter a “haunted” house.
 The character of Scruno himself is a more over-the-top stereotype here than in either Spooks or Ghosts, with more exaggerated “yessuhs” and “missuhs” and a ridiculously caricatural fear of spooks.
-In fact, Scruno only needs to see a graveyard and he yells, “Ghosts!”
+In fact, Scruno only needs to see a graveyard and he yells, “Ghosts!” (or, as he pronounces it for most of the film, “Ghostses!”)
 Even the other characters notice his histrionics: “What ails you?” one asks.

 Things only get worse when he enters the spooky mansion and exclaims, “Man I sure do miss that old plantation!”
-When the kids are served dinner, everyone gets normal dishes, but Scruno gets a heaping slice of watermelon.
+When the kids are served dinner, everyone gets normal dishes, but Scruno gets a heaping slice of — you guessed it — watermelon.
 “Oh man,” I thought.
 “They aren’t really gonna do this, are they?”
 Sure enough, Scruno’s face lights up: “Ooh boy!
 I don’t like dat woman and I don’t like dat graveyard, but watermelon is watermelon anytime!”
 He literally dives in head-first.